Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

-In a convolutional layer of a neural network, we can identify: \begin{itemize} \item Apply convolution to generate activations (see Figure \ref{fig:2D-convolution}) \item Pass the activations through non-linear activation functions (e.g. ReLU) \item Apply \textit{pooling} to change (reduce) the shape of the output of the layer\footnote{A common type of pooling operation, called max-pooling, outputs only the maximum value of a rectangular neighbourhood.
-Pooling allows progressively reducing the dimensionality of the input data layer after layer.} \end{itemize} The trainable parameters of CNNs are the elements of the kernels.
-These parameters can be learned with the same approach used by FCNNs by defining a loss function and adjusting the network parameters according to its gradient with respect to the parameters, i.e. via back-propagation.
-By learning the weights of the kernels, it is possible to identify different features of the input data, for example, edges and shapes in the case of 2D images.
-CNNs employ parameter sharing to reduce the number of parameters with respect to FCNNs.
-Multiple kernels are slid with a certain \textit{stride length}\footnote{The stride is the parameter determining how much the kernel is shifted.} across the whole data grid to extract different features.
+The trainable parameters of \acrshort{cnn}s are the elements of the kernels.
+By learning the weights of the kernels, it is possible to identify different features of the input data, for example, edges and shapes in the case of 2D images. \acrshort{cnn}s employ parameter sharing to reduce the number of parameters with respect to \acrshort{fcnn}s.
+Multiple kernels are slid with a certain stride length (the stride is the parameter determining how much the kernel is shifted) across the whole data grid to extract different features.
 Figure \ref{fig:2D-convolution} shows an example of convolution applied to an image.
-It is worth highlighting that, because of parameter sharing, CNN are shift equivariant -- applying a shift transformation to the image before applying the convolution operator (see \eqref{2Dconvolution}) is equivalent to applying the convolution and then the shift transformation.
-As with FCNNs, multiple convolutional layers can be stacked together.
+It is worth highlighting that, because of parameter sharing, \acrshort{cnn} are shift equivariant -- applying a shift transformation to the image before applying the convolution operator is equivalent to applying the convolution and then the shift transformation.
+As with \acrshort{fcnn}s, multiple convolutional layers can be stacked together.
 The more the convolutional layer is close to the network's output, the higher the level of abstraction of the learned features (e.g., edges and colours to more complex shapes).

-The most widely-studied example of using CNNs is probably the problem of classifying images.
-Given a training set of labelled images (e.g. a data set containing images of dogs and cats and the correct labels), the neural network has to learn to properly determine if the input images belong to one of the data classes.
-Therefore, the network must learn to extract each class's representative features to distinguish among them.

-In the context of SRL, we often deal with image observation.
-Therefore CNNs are fundamental architectures for extracting the relevant features, lightening the computational burden of FCNNs, and effectively reducing the dimensionality.
+In the context of \acrshort{srl}, we often deal with image observation.
+Therefore \acrshort{cnn}s are fundamental architectures for extracting the relevant features, lightening the computational burden of \acrshort{fcnn}s, and effectively reducing the dimensionality.